Hawk Surprises

 Finally we also saw a lot of Large Skippers, also at Foulshaw, but in areas more sheltered from the wind.
 Large Skippers always seem quite happy to have their photos taken and several posed peacefully on the bracken.

-Our holiday photos are perhaps as odd as our holiday packing list, we don’t take many of each other, just the wildlife around us – it is after all far more photogenic!
+My holiday photos are perhaps as odd as my holiday packing list, I don’t take many of people, just the wildlife around me – it is after all far more photogenic!

 2021 – The Year of the Slug